Noël A. Cazenave

 Post-Doctoral Study, 1977-1978, University of New Hampshire

 Ph.D., 1977, Tulane University

 B.A., 1970, Psychology, Dillard University

-I am interested in sociology, as well as the other social sciences and the humanities, largely for what they offer as instruments of human liberation from social and economic oppression and for the realization of our full potential as human beings.
+I am interested in sociology, as well as numerous other social sciences and academic disciplines, largely for what they offer as instruments of liberation from social and economic oppression and for the realization of our full potential as human beings.

-I teach at the Storrs campus each fall semester and in the Urban and Community Studies Program at the Greater Hartford Campus each spring semester.
-Courses taught include White Racism, African Americans and Social Protest, Sociological Perspectives on Poverty, the Social Construction of Happiness, and Killing African Americans: Police and Vigilante Violence as a Racial Control Mechanism.
-I also teach a graduate seminar at the Storrs campus on Racism Theory.
-I am a faculty affiliate with UConn’s Institute for African American Studies and with its American Studies Program.
-For developing and teaching my White Racism course, I received a Northeast Magazine Connecticut Bloomer award for contributions to the quality of life of the state.
-The story of how the initial opposition to that course was defeated is featured in Joe Feagin and Hernan Vera’s Liberation Sociology.
+I teach at the Storrs campus each fall semester and in the Urban and Community Studies Program at the UConn Hartford Campus each spring semester.
+Courses taught include: White Racism, African Americans and Social Protest, Sociological Perspectives on Poverty, the Social Construction of Happiness, and a sociology and human rights variable topics course that focuses on Killing African Americans: Police and Vigilante Violence as a Racial Control Mechanism.
+I also currently teach graduate seminars on Racism Theory and Systemic Racism.
+I received a Northeast Magazine Connecticut Bloomer award for contributions to the quality of life of the state for developing and teaching my White Racism course.
+The story of how the initial opposition to that course was defeated is featured in Joe Feagin, Hernan Vera, and Kimberly Ducey’s Liberation Sociology.
 As a consultant I have provided staff training sessions in understanding systemic racism.

 My life goals can be summed up as “Liberation through Struggle” and “Serenity through Practice.”